millenniumbismay/twitter_bot/README.md

 Go to tweepy documentations and then find the adjacent attributes as used.

+last_seen_id.txt stores the id of the tweet that was last stored in order to make the check from the last encounter.

 This is a simple bot.
 I will be working on it for some time to upgrade it.

 Thank you.